We met healthy, swimming in adjacent lanes at the “Y”.

 In Seal Cove, he held onto my kayak from his kayak and with mating seals baying all around us, recited, by memory, Keats' entire "Ode to a Nightingale".

 When he invited me to his house for dinner, candles lit the pathway.
 When he came to my house for dinner, he carried in a tub of lilacs from his yard.

 His emails were formatted into stationery with birds and butterflies and sea dollars, and the message was sometimes just a Shakespeare sonnet to fit the occasion, written in a calligraphy computer font.
 After an exhilarating day together I came home to a good night song in an email link to Tim Buckley's haunting "Lilac Wine".

 He pursued with passion all the sports I loved, was boyishly fun, off the charts-romantic, and handsome as a prince.
 He gave his full, charming attention to random people we encountered in our adventures and I was in awe of the kindness that showed.

-In over six decades, he had never married.
-He wasn't close to any family members, didn't seem to be involved in the community or have close friends.
 Three good friends reported unpleasant experiences with him.
 But I was having the time of my life, and paid no attention.